Publications

 Debt Relief for Households in Developing Economies

-Oxford Review of Economic Policy, Forthcoming (joint with Martin Kanz)
+Oxford Review of Economic Policy, 2024 (joint with Martin Kanz)

 Working paper versionInternet appendix